mvasilkov/OpenBalkans/README.md

 Posts are equal when their PostRefs are equal.

-#### Post Encoding
+#### Content-Encoding

 | Encoding | Što
 | --- | ---
 | Bro | [RFC 7932][Brotli] Brotli

-Encoding has higher precedence than size and SHA-512/256.
+Encoding has higher precedence than size and SHA-256.

 That is, Sz = length(brotli_compress(Contents))